 Good hygiene, and quickly reacting to early signs of pneumonia before it is too late.
 A doctor should be consulted upon suspicion of pneumonia.
 Thereafter, the nursing home and/or its doctor should order the appropriate course of treatment to treat the nursing home acquired pneumonia.

 Nursing Home Pneumonia Signs

 Pneumonia presents with signs of coughing, discolored mucus, trouble breathing, wheezing, overall weakness and possibly fever.
+Nursing home residents with pneumonia often present with other non-respiratory related issues, like confusion, lethargy, and falls.
 If an elderly nursing home resident is having trouble breathing or sounds like their lungs are congested, pneumonia must be on the differential diagnosis list.

 Nursing Home Pneumonia Examination and Testing